kraftman-old/nimGame/README.md

-Basic example of nim game in PHP
+Nim solver in PHP with unit tests